resolve109/study-aws-sa/aws-study-guide.md

   - Can be integrated with custom identity providers through AWS Lambda functions
   - Provides secure and reliable transfer of data over the Internet
   - More suitable for AS2 protocol requirements than DataSync, AppFlow, or Storage Gateway
+- **SFTP for S3 with Active Directory Authentication**:
+  - For enabling customers to download S3 files using existing SFTP clients:
+    - Set up AWS Transfer Family with SFTP for Amazon S3
+    - Configure integrated Active Directory authentication
+  - Provides fully managed SFTP service that scales automatically with demand
+  - Leverages existing on-premises Active Directory for user authentication
+  - Requires no changes to customer applications that use SFTP clients
+  - More appropriate than AWS DMS or DataSync for file transfer workflows
+  - More operational efficient than setting up and managing SFTP servers on EC2 instances
+  - Eliminates need to manage server infrastructure, patching, or scaling

 ## Security and Identity Services